Picus303/TorchImager/README.md

 ### Issues

-- Prevent memory leaks from happening when opening multiple windows at the same time
+- Prevent memory leaks from happening when opening multiple windows at the same time (AMD only)
-- Find the cause of the `segmentation fault (core dumped)` error when opening multiple windows in a row
+- Find the cause of the `segmentation fault (core dumped)` error when opening multiple windows in a row (AMD only)
 - Investigate the white lines appearing when using large window sizes in the Lenia example

 ### Improvements